 The reality is that the world will not be the same as it was before COVID-19 hit, and it’s crucial that you help your team prepare for a “new normal.”

 We’ve created a survival guide of 12 essential business practices to adopt post-COVID to help your agency survive now and in the future.

 Focus on your clients

 Keeping your clients happy isn’t new advice.
 Without clients, you would have no agency.
 Strong client management was already important before the pandemic.
-But keeping your customers satisfied will become even more important for business after COVID-19.
+But having effective crisis communication and keeping your customers satisfied will become even more important for business after COVID-19.